ancho85/pylint-playero-plugin/README.md

 # License

-`sublimetext-playero-plugin` is available under the GPLv2 license.
+`pylint-playero-plugin` is available under the GPLv2 license.